rcarrata/ocp4-auto-install/README.md

 ## TODO:

+* Finish the Tower integrations and fully automations
+* Add molecule to testing this modules
 * Add Github actions
 * Add more day2ops
 * Customize the SSH-Key to add
 * Add latest version to the installation
-* Expand the logging/monitoring to other nodes dynamically
+* Add more documentation to each day2ops
 * Time Control between infra nodes and the migrate of logging, monitoring, registry
 * Move vault from the first creds and move it after